Florida Agency for Healthcare Administration (ACHA):

 (b) Maintenance of competency in cardiopulmonary resuscitation evidenced by certification in an American Heart Association or American Red Cross or equivalent Agency sponsored cardiopulmonary resuscitation course at the basic life support level to include one man CPR, two man CPR, infant resuscitation and obstructed airway, with a periodic update not to exceed two years. https://floridasdentistry.gov/

 Florida Department of Children and Families:

 Child Care Standards 65C-22.001(6), Florida Administrative Code.
 All child care personnel are required to complete 40 hours of mandated training and must meet the early literacy, First Aid and Pediatric CPR, Safe Sleep/Shaken Baby Syndrome and Fire Extinguisher training requirements.
-Note: By October 2019, all child care staff must have current First Aid and Pediatric Cardiopulmonary Resuscitation (CPR) training.
+Note: By October 2019, all child care staff must have current First Aid and PEDIATRIC CPR training.

-We have been certifying people in Brevard County, FL and our neighboring counties over 18 years.
+We have been certifying people in Brevard County, FL and our neighboring counties: Orange, Osceola, Seminole, St. Lucie, Indian River & Palm Beach for over 18 years.
 Group classes can be scheduled at your facility or individuals can attend classes being offered in their area.